root-project/root/math/doc/Math.md

 \defgroup Math Math

-The ROOT Mathematical library.
+The %ROOT Mathematical library.

 See the \subpage MathPage "Math" libraries description page.

-\page MathPage The ROOT Mathematical Libraries
+\page MathPage The %ROOT Mathematical Libraries

-The ROOT Mathematical libraries consist of the following components:
+The %ROOT Mathematical libraries consist of the following components:

 - \subpage MathCorePage "MathCore":   a self-consistent minimal set of tools required for the basic numerical computing.
   It provides the major mathematical functions in the namespaces ROOT::Math and TMath,